zacx-z/jDirector/README.md

 `log` will be delayed 1s.

-We can call functions multiple times.
+We can call any command multiple times.

 ```javascript
 d.wait(1000).wait(1000).log('Hello').wait(3000).log('Bye');